 Composing using the Rule of Thirds means placing your main subject a third of the way into the image.
-Placing your subject off-centre is much more interesting than placing it in the centre.
+Placing your subject off-center is much more interesting than placing it in the center.

 Many cameras, including smartphones, can overlay a Rule of Thirds grid on the screen.
 It looks like a tic-tac-toe game.
 Two horizontal lines and two vertical lines divide the frame into thirds.

 When photographing, place your main subject on one of the lines.
 Either horizontally or vertically.

 “Crash points” are where the lines intersect.
 If you can, place your focus subject where the lines intersect.

 2. Simplify a Scene with the Rule of Odds

 The Rule of Odds is a way of simplifying a complex scene with many possible subjects.
 In general, we find an odd number of subjects more interesting than an even number.